 Intermediate: This level is for dancers who already social dance Slow Balboa and have taken at least a workshop or series on the dance form.
 If you have not taken a Slow Balboa course before or want to improve your skills in advance of Stardust, two of the instructors at Stardust have two excellent online courses you should consider available on their website.
 People signing up for this level likely feel comfortable dancing Slow Balboa with folks of all levels and may even have competed in Slow Balboa before.
 Experience with Slow Balboa is required.

 Masters: This level requires an invite or audition.
 To audition, dancers will need to submit a video of themselves doing basic patterns in Slow Balboa (Dean’s basic, the slow out, Laminu, etc.).
 This level has 4 hours of content.
-Dancers at this level can also sign up for the advanced class, or attend this class with a dance pass.
-If selected for this level, dancers attending the masters level classes will pay an additional fee for the class time on top of their registration fee.
+Dancers at this level can sign up for the advanced class and attend advanced classes while the masters level track is not happening.
+Applications for the Masters Level are now closed.

 Not sure which level is the best fit for you?
 There are many reasons you should consider the beginner class